James Botham

-James Botham (born 22 February 1998) is a Welsh rugby union player who plays for Cardiff Rugby as a flanker.
-He is a Wales international.
+James Ian Botham (born 22 February 1998) is a Welsh professional rugby union player who plays as a flanker for United Rugby Championship club Cardiff and the Wales national team.

 Early life

 The grandson of all-round cricketer Ian Botham, James was born in Cardiff while his father Liam Botham was playing for Cardiff RFC as a wing.
 After his father moved to Newcastle Falcons for the 2000–01 season, James was educated at Sedbergh School, a boarding school in Cumbria.

 Club career

+Cardiff

 Botham joined the Cardiff academy in 2016, and in the 2018–19 season started making appearances for the senior team, initially in the Anglo-Welsh Cup, and then debuted in the Pro14 against Connacht Rugby.
 Botham signed his first professional contract with Cardiff in March 2019.

 Botham was selected as Man of the Match against the Dragons on 26 December 2020.
+Botham signed a contract extension on 25 April 2024.

 International career

+Wales U18 and U20

 Botham made his debut for Wales U18 on 25 March 2016 against Scotland under-18 at St. Helen's Rugby and Cricket Ground, Swansea, scoring a try in the 31-30 victory.
 Botham made his first appearance for Wales U20 in the 2017 Six Nations Under 20s Championship.